jatin96/Computer-Science-Notes/block-chain-expert/ethereum-and-smart-contracts/readme.md

         - Terra uses LUNA
         - Using endogenous collateral is dangerous when people lose faith in collateral and stable coin at the same time.

+## Oracles

+- Allows connecting blockchain to off chain data.
+- Smart contracts cannot access the third party data easily.
+- Oracles send the off chain data to the blockchain through a transaction so that it can be validated.
+- **Chainlinks** : Layer 2 solution on Ethereum which allows you to connect your blockchain to data sources.
+Chainlink is a oracle network.
+- There are some trusted nodes that chainlink talks to, to get the data.
+When you ask for off chain data from the blockchain network, chainlink talks to one of these trusted nodes to get you that data.
+- These nodes then submit the data in the form of a transaction to the blockchain and after validation this data is made available.
+- **Usecase : Generating a random number**
+    - In games, we often need a random number generated fairly.
+    - random numbers need a seed.
+    - Everything on blockchain is publicly available.
+    - If a player sees the seed, then he can pass the same seed throught the function and get the random number.
+    - So what we can do is generate this seed off the chain and pass it to the blockchain using Oracles.
+    - Smart contracts cannot make api calls.
+They can only generate events.
+    - The off chain node listening to the events sees that the event is generated and then sends the random number to the blockchain.
+    - One problem is the player can control the off chain node because it is not in the blockchain and pass a random number which he knows.
+    - This is where chainlink comes into picture where chainlink randomly selects a trusted node to generate the random number.